Cost-of-living adjustments

 Although future COLAs are not guaranteed, once you have received an adjustment, it becomes part of your basic lifetime pension.

-View the most-recent winter issue of Pension Life to find out if a COLA will be granted and, if so, its percentage.
+View the most-recent winter issue of Pension Life to find out if a COLA will be provided and, if so, its percentage.
 You can check the pension statement you receive in January to see the impact of the COLA on your monthly pension payment for the coming year.

 Cost-of-living adjustment history